kellyzen/Authoring-System/README.md

 # Authoring-System
-## GROUP MEMBERS
+## Group Members
-  - KELLY TAN KAI LING (20310184)
+  - Kelly Tan Kai Ling (20310184)
-  - CHAN JIN SHUAN (20307136)
+  - Chan Jin Shuan (20307136)
-  - IBRAHIM FAIZ (20314682)
+  - Ibrahim Ahmad Faiz (20314682)

 ## Description

-- This repository contains the source code for a functional website interface that interacts with a pre-determined given dataset in a MySQL database.
+- This repository contains the source code for a functional website interface that interacts with the MySQL database.

-- The aim of this project was to develop an authoring system that serves as a creation and publishing tool for a LMS.
-The system is designed to enable untrained personnel to create and edit courses, organize content without specialized technical skills, and provide an overall user-friendly interface.
+- The aim of this project was to develop an authoring system that serves as a creation and publishing tool for a Learning Managemetn System.
+The application is designed to provide a user-freindly interface and eallow untrained personnel to create and organize content without the need for specialized technical skills.

 ## Tech/Framework Used